swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

+#### `requestSnippetsEnabled`: PropTypes.bool,

+Enables the request snippet section, when disabled the legacy curl snippet will be used.
+The default is false.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

+#### `requestSnippets`: PropTypes.object,

+Configures the request snippet core plugin.
+See Swagger UI's [Display Configuration](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md#display) for more details.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 ## Limitations

 * Not all configuration bindings are available.